php/php-langspec/spec/php-spec-draft.md

 Certain operations on integer values produce a mathematical result that cannot be represented as an integer.
 Examples include the following:

--   Incrementing the largest value or decrementing the smallest value
+-   Incrementing the largest value or decrementing the smallest value.
--   Applying the unary minus to the smallest value
+-   Applying the unary minus to the smallest value.
--   Multiplying, adding, or subtracting two values
+-   Multiplying, adding, or subtracting two values.

 In such cases, the resulting type and value is implementation-defined, but must be one of the following:

--   The computation is done as though the types of the values were `float` with the result having that type
+-   The computation is done as though the types of the values were `float` with the result having that type.
--   The result type is int and the value reflects wrap-around (for example adding 1 to the largest value results in the smallest value)
+-   The result type is int and the value reflects wrap-around (for example adding 1 to the largest value results in the smallest value).
--   The computation is done as though the type had some unspecified, arithmetic-like object type with the result being mathematically correct
+-   The computation is done as though the type had some unspecified, arithmetic-like object type with the result being mathematically correct.

 The constants `PHP_INT_SIZE` (§[[6.3](#core-predefined-constants)](#core-predefined-constants)) and `PHP_INT_MAX` (§[[6.3](#core-predefined-constants)](#core-predefined-constants)) define certain
 characteristics about type `int`.